uwplse/verdi/systems/chord/README.md

 demo separated from the chord implementation itself.

 That said, the demo is pretty satisfying to watch.
-As mentioned above, running `python2 node.py | python2 report.py` will get it going.
+As mentioned above, running `python2 demo.py | python2 report.py` will get it going.
 Grepping out all the `DEBUG` lines will make the output far less noisy but is, of course, unwise if you're trying to debug anything.

-The demo in `node.py` creates an ideal Chord ring composed of 40 subprocesses running Chord nodes.
+The demo in `demo.py` creates an ideal Chord ring composed of 40 subprocesses running Chord nodes.
 The ring is ideal because each Chord node is initialized with globally correct successor lists and predecessor pointers.
 The processes communicate using TCP over the localhost IP network.
-Once all those processes are up and running, the original process terminates two of the nodes, and the remaining nodes are left to restore the ring to an ideal state.
+Once all those processes are up and running, the original process terminates two of them (causing two node failures) and shortly afterward adds another node with the join protocol.
+The remaining nodes will restore the ring to an ideal state, so that eventually the demo hosts an ideal Chord ring of 39 nodes.

 Note that on OS X, 127.0.0.1 seems to be the only address set up as a loopback address by default (as opposed to the whole 127.0.0.0/8